xmulcoin/XMUL-COIN/README.md

 # XMUL-COIN
-Muleta Coin is a cryptocurrency developed to provide financial freedom and enhance participation in the digital economy using blockchain technology.
-It offers fast, secure, and low-cost transactions, supports decentralized finance
+Muleta Coin is a blockchain project aimed at digitizing, promoting, and making the organ and blood donation process more transparent.
+It provides an innovative solution to issues such as the lack of trust in traditional donation systems, transparency problems, and insufficient incentives for donors.